CyberCat-Institute/open-game-engine/README.md

 - query the type of an expression with `:t`

 Most of the programs you will execute will print the result of analyzing a game.
-In the demo project, the main function perform an analysis of two simple games, the first one is in equilibrium and the second one exhibits deviations.
+In the demo project, the main function perform an analysis of two simple games, the first one is in equilibrium and the second one exhibits profitable deviations.
 To run the program from the interactive sessions type `main`.

 # Graph dependency visualiser